Data-Science-for-Linguists/2016-Debates-and-Referring-Expressions/progress_report.md

+## November 26, 2017
+- Worked on simple analysis!

+### Tasks
+- What is the best way to include all data?
+My master csv doesn't store the trees correctly.
+I want to include a pickle file, but that might be too big?

 ## November 19, 2017
 - Pulled in missed titles to the trees
 - Worked on a function to pull in all missed RE's